Control of the Senate heads into overtime as Georgia braces for runoff elections

 Traditionally, Republicans hold an advantage when Georgia’s statewide races go to the runoff phase, including winning two statewide offices in such races two years ago.
 The last Senate race sent to a runoff, in 2008, ended with then-Sen. Saxby Chambliss (R) winning by almost 15 percentage points after a general-election race in which the incumbent finished with a slender margin of three percentage points.

-But Democrats argue that the state has been transformed dramatically in the last five years, first because the metro Atlanta region has been an economic draw for diverse newcomers.
+But Democrats argue that the state has been transformed dramatically in the past five years, first because the metro Atlanta region has been an economic draw for diverse newcomers.
 And, after Democrat Stacey Abrams’s narrow loss in the 2018 gubernatorial election, she formed Fair Fight, a group designed to increase Democratic voter registration particularly among Black residents.

 Democrats estimate that there are 800,000 new voters on the state’s rolls in the last two years.